jonhiggs/markdown-encoder/README.md

 ## Usage

-Expects markdown on stdin and returns html on stdout.
+Expects a markdown file as an argument and returns html on stdout or writes it to the second argument.

-    md2html < [MARKDOWN_FILE]
+    md2html MARKDOWN_FILE [HTML_FILE]